zoop/zoop-gateway-android-sdk/README.md

     Intent gatewayIntent = new Intent(YourActivity.this, QTApiActivity.class);
     gatewayIntent.putExtra(QT_TRANSACTION_ID, GatewayId);
-    gatewayIntent.putExtra(QT_EMAIL, Email); //Not Mandatory, can be added to pre-fill the Login Box gatewayIntent.putExtra(QT_REQUEST_TYPE, ESIGN.getRequest());
+    gatewayIntent.putExtra(QT_EMAIL, Email); //Not Mandatory, can be added to pre-fill the Login Box gatewayIntent.putExtra(QT_CHECK_WV_VERSION, true); //Not Mandatory, can be added to check the min web view version by default it is false gatewayIntent.putExtra(QT_WV_MIN_VERSION, 70); //Not Mandatory, can put check for min webview version by default is is 79 gatewayIntent.putExtra(QT_REQUEST_TYPE, ESIGN.getRequest());
     gatewayIntent.putExtra(QT_ENV, environment);
     startActivityForResult(gatewayIntent, REQUEST_API);